-- The operator of this equipment must read and follow the descriptions in this manual.
+- This manual has been authored with simplified grammar, to meet the needs of international users. - The operator of this equipment must read and follow the descriptions in this manual.
 Wrong operation or maintenance can cancel the warranty or cause injury. - Do not copy any part of this manual without written permission from FURUNO. - If this manual is lost or worn, contact your dealer about replacement. - The contents of this manual and equipment specifications can change without notice. - The example screens (or illustrations) shown in this manual can be different from the screens you see on your display.
-The screens you see depend on your system configuration and equipment settings. - Save this manual for future reference. - Any modification of the equipment (including software) by persons not authorized by FURUNO will cancel the warranty. - All brand and product names are trademarks, registered trademarks or service marks of their respective holders.
+The screens you see depend on your system configuration and equipment settings. - Save this manual for future reference. - Any modification of the equipment (including software) by persons not authorized by FURUNO will cancel the warranty. - All brand and product names are trademarks, registered trademarks or service marks of their respective holders. - "C- MAP" means "C-MAP by Jeppesen" in this manual.